MSanbira/AtomGridTable/README.md

   rows={largeDataset}
   isVirtualization={true}
   virtualizationOptions={{
-    rowHight: 48, // Height of each row in pixels
+    rowHeight: 48, // Height of each row in pixels
     isStickyHeader: true, // Whether the header should stick to the top
     tableHeight: "80dvh", // Height of the table container (px or CSS value) }}